-Thus, in light of the evidence for beneficial effects of phytol, and the fatty acid esters I decided to release the product Gonadin.
+Thus, in light of the evidence for beneficial effects of phytol, the fatty acid esters, and diosgenin I decided to release the product Gonadin.
 Its primary purpose is endogenous steroid optimization, however, it may be able to do much more judging from the studies in the "References" section below.
-The dose of phytol in Gonadin are based on the optimal phytol concentration (30 μM/L) from the in vitro study and the vitamin K2 study, as well as the subsequent in-vivo study with geranylgeraniol by the same authors.
-Thus, about 100mg is required to replicate the design of the study.
+The dose of phytol in Gonadin is based on the optimal phytol concentration (30 μM/L) from the in vitro study and the vitamin K2 study, as well as the subsequent in-vivo study with geranylgeraniol by the same authors.
+Thus, about 100mg is required to replicate the designs of all those studies.
 Like any unsaturated compounds, phytol has a potential for side effects.
 Animal studies have shown that at very high doses (10-15 times higher than doses in Gonadin), phytol can cause liver enlargement and its toxicity profile resembles that of vitamin A. So, it is probably best to stick to the 100mg phytol daily unless there is a very good reason for going with higher doses.
-To further lower the potential risk of such side effects related to the unsaturatedness, Gonadin contains vitamin E similar to the common practice to add vitamin E to vitamin A supplements to both prevent peroxidation of the vitamin A and protect from its possible toxicities.
+To further lower the potential risk of such side effects related to phytol's unsaturated structure, Gonadin contains vitamin E. This addition is similar to the common practice of adding vitamin E to vitamin A (also unsaturated) supplements to both prevent peroxidation of the vitamin A and protect from its possible toxicities.